 SSO is then a great way to prevent users from making security mistakes while improving their experience, saving them the hassle of having to re-enter login credentials each time they navigate to a new login portal.
 It’s also an effective way to lower the strain on help-desk teams since they won’t have to spend much time answering “forgot password” calls and emails.

 At Brightspot, security is paramount.
-The highly secure Brightspot Content Business Platform helps protect customer websites, especially those who want to not only maximize security but also improve the user experience.
+The highly secure Brightspot CMS helps protect customer websites, especially those who want to not only maximize security but also improve the user experience.

 How Brightspot enables single sign-on authentication